 27 May What kind of Visa do you need to Rent in Japan ?

-Category: Application Process, Featured Housing, Featured Living, Featured Social & Culture, Featured Tokyo Apartments, Housing, Renting in Japan, Social & Culture, Uncategorized, Where to Live
+Category: Application Process, Featured Tokyo Apartments, Living, Renting in Japan, Social & Culture, Where to Live

 If you are planning to move to Japan in the near future, you may be wondering what kind of visa you need to rent an apartment.
 Read on to find out the details and some workarounds if your visa isn’t eligible.